-This no-knead artisan bread recipe is perfect for beginner bread bakers.
-Made with instant yeast and baked in a Dutch oven.
-Follow my easy step-by-step photos and instructions to bake this simple bread at home!
+This no-knead artisan bread recipe is perfect for beginner bakers.
+Made with instant yeast and baked in a Dutch oven, my easy step-by-step photos and instructions will teach you exactly how to make crusty, bakery-style bread at home— no kneading required.

 Instant Yeast vs. Active Dry Yeast: What’s The Difference?
-While both types of yeast make bread dough rise, instant yeast can be added directly to the bread dough along with the rest of the ingredients.
-Active dry yeast needs to “bloom” first in water before using.
-This recipe uses instant yeast, although active dry yeast can be used with the blooming modification step mentioned above.
+While both types of yeast make bread dough rise, instant yeast can be added directly to the dough.
+Active dry yeast needs to be dissolved (or “bloomed”) in warm water first.
+If that’s what you’re using, bloom it before mixing.

-Flour a sheet of parchment paper.
+Flour a piece of parchment paper.
 Remove the dough from its container and place it on top.
-Fold it in half (like a book) and then fold it in half again.
-When you are finished folding, add more flour to the parchment paper (be generous so that it doesn’t stick).
-Shape the dough into a ball by gently tucking the sides underneath itself.
-Place it onto the paper seam side down, like so…
+Fold the dough in half (like a book) and then fold it again.
+Sprinkle the surface with more flour to prevent sticking.

 Cover loosely with oiled plastic wrap and let it rest again until puffy.
 It will start to spread out slightly as it rises- this is ok.
 The 2nd rise will not take as long as the first, but expect to wait about 30 minutes- 1 hour depending how warm your kitchen is.

-When the Dutch oven is nice and hot, carefully slide your hand underneath the parchment paper and invert the dough into the pot.
+Once the pot is hot, carefully slide your hand underneath the parchment paper and invert the dough into the pot.
 The seam will now be facing up.
 Take a look…

-When your bread is done, remove it from the oven and transfer to a wire rack.
-It should feel light and sound hollow when you knock on the bottom of the loaf.
-You’ll also notice a wonderful crackling sound as it cools.
-Let it rest for at least 1 hour before cutting into it.
-Doing so too soon might ruin the texture of the bread, resulting in a gummy crumb!
+Transfer the loaf to a wire rack.
+Tap the bottom— it should sound hollow and feel light.
+You’ll hear it crackle as it cools (bread music!).
+Let it rest for at least 1 hour before slicing.
+Cutting too soon can result in a gummy crumb.
 Trust me, I speak from experience.
-And there you have it- easy, no-knead artisan bread!
+And there you have it: easy, no-knead artisan bread!

 Final Thoughts…